quacksouls/bitwalk/plan.md

     server with faction.
   - Write a script `faction/share.js` to share botnet with faction to boost reputation gain.
   - Purchase a 256GB server.
-Write a script `hgw/joe.js` to hack joesguns.
+Write a script `hgw/joe.js` that uses the purchased server to hack joesguns.

 - [ ] Automate Hacknet
   - Write a script `hnet.js` to automate the buying and upgrading of Hacknet